TL;DR

 The Junk Volume Detector implements the Schoenfeld curve to flag training programmes accumulating above-productive-band weekly sets.
 The Workout Volume Calculator handles the per-week set-counting math.
 The Progressive Overload Planner sequences volume across multi-week blocks.

-Related reading: Junk Volume Hypertrophy: From Your Log for the per-lifter junk-set diagnostic, Block vs DUP Periodisation for the volume-distribution debate, and Evidence-Based Programming 2026 for the broader framing.
+Related reading: How Many Sets Per Week for Hypertrophy? for the 2026 dose-response curve turned into weekly set targets, Junk Volume Hypertrophy: From Your Log for the per-lifter junk-set diagnostic, Block vs DUP Periodisation for the volume-distribution debate, and Evidence-Based Programming 2026 for the broader framing.

 FAQ

-If 32 sets builds more muscle, why call it junk volume?
+If more sets build more muscle, why call high volume "junk"?

 Because the marginal cost-benefit flips.
-The 2019 trial's 32-set group built 1.5% more muscle than the 16-set group at double the recovery cost.
-Across a 12-month training year, the higher recovery cost typically forces missed sessions, lower training quality, or injury — net annual outcome is often worse than the lower-volume group.[2]
+In the trials, the highest-volume groups kept adding hypertrophy but with shrinking per-set returns and no extra strength, while recovery demand kept climbing.
+Across a 12-month training year, that higher recovery cost typically forces missed sessions, lower training quality, or injury — so the net annual outcome can be worse than a more moderate volume.[2][3]

 How do I count compound exercises in the set total?